Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 will just care about the first object found under the cursor, so we can avoid unnecessary work by being lazy.

-The iterator itself yields tuples of `Entity` and `&DrawingObject`.
-Under the hood the `arcs` library uses an *Entity Component System* architecture, and `Entity` is just an identifier used to refer to an object.
-The [`DrawingObject`][drawing-object] is a component containing geometric information about the object (e.g. if it's a `Point` or `Arc`, and the `Layer` the item is attached to) and we need to yield references because this information is owned by the ECS. `DrawingObject`s can also be quite large (imagine a `Spline` with hundreds of points), so we want to avoid returning copies.

-Unfortunately the iterator itself needs to use dynamic dispatch so we can make `Drawing` object safe, but this shouldn't be too bad?
+Unfortunately the iterator itself needs to use dynamic dispatch so we can make `Drawing` object safe.
+There's no real way to avoid the allocation while maintaining object safety, but it shouldn't be too bad considering how expensive these lookups can be.

 Now we can stub out the body for `on_mouse_down()`.